 Elephant Conservation & Care

-“Elephant Conservation and Care Centre” is a project of Wildlife SOS, created in 2010 in collaboration with the Uttar Pradesh Forest Department to rehabilitate severely abused and exploited captive elephants.
-The Elephant Conservation and Care Centre and the Elephant Rehabilitation Centre is home to over 25 rescued elephants and is a living breathing conservation education platform to change public perception to support elephant conservation.
-All elephants at ECCC and ERC were rescued from extreme distress, while some were privately owned and had the cruel history of being used for begging, others spent a lifetime in captivity and confinement as temple elephants or were being forced to perform in circuses.
+Elephant conservation & care is a project of Wildlife SOS created in 2010 in collaboration with the Uttar Pradesh Forest Department, to rehabilitate severely abused and exploited captive elephants.
+The Elephant Conservation & Care Centre (ECCC) in Uttar Pradesh and the Elephant Rehabilitation Centre (ERC) in Haryana are home to over 30 rescued elephants, and are living, breathing conservation education platforms to change public perception to support elephant conservation.
+All elephants at ECCC and ERC were rescued from extreme distress – while some were privately owned and had the cruel history of being used for begging, others spent a lifetime in captivity and confinement as temple elephants or being forced to perform in circuses.

 Location/Region: Mathura, Uttar Pradesh and Ban Santour, Yamunanagar, Haryana